Enrico204/hugo-theme-minima/.gitea/PULL_REQUEST_TEMPLATE.md

 ## What I did

-Let us know which feature or bug fix you want to add to Hugo Minima, summarize.
+Let us know which feature or bug fix you want to add, summarize.

 ## How I did it